rross/temporal-typescript-workshop/README.md

 ## Create a new Temporal Typescript Project

-Create a new Temporal project by running the following command:
+In a terminal window, create a new Temporal project by running the following command:

 ```bash
 npx @temporalio/create@latest --sample empty
 ```
 This will prompt you for a project name.
-Use workshop
+Use **workshop**.

 You will also be asked if you want to initialize a git repository for the project.
 You can choose either option.